OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification/index.md

 ### Optimization

-_This is an experimental feature._

-The variability-resolved service template can be optimized regarding minimal weight of node templates.
+The variability-resolved service template can be optimized regarding the weight of node templates.
 The default weight of a node template is 1.
-Thus, per default, the variability-resolved service template is optimized regarding the minimal number of node templates.
+Per default, the variability-resolved service template is optimized regarding the minimal weight/ number of node templates.
 The primary intention is to minimize the deployment complexity, but optimization could be also used, e.g., to minimize overall costs.
 The weight of a node template can be configured in its definition.
+Moreover, technology selection can be optimized.

 ## Element System